Sell My CompanyResourcesHow to Choose an M&A Advisor

 • Confirm who will actually run the process day to day and who has direct buyer relationships.

-• A good advisor insists on preparation before buyer outreach begins.
+• A good advisor insists on preparation before buyer outreach begins and is willing to surface weaknesses before buyers do.

 • Offer comparison should include certainty, structure, working capital, rollover, and conditionality, not just headline price.

-• Candour is a positive signal; unsupported promises are not.
+• Candour, conflict transparency, and a clear scorecard are positive signals; unsupported promises are not.

 Choosing an advisor for a serious transaction?